 - Once the grill is hot enough, rub 1 tsp sake over the salmon (optional) and place under the grill with the skin side facing up.

-- Place the salmon meat in a bowl and break it into flakes.
+- Place the salmon flesh in a container and break it into flakes.

 - Remove the tea bag and add 2 tsp soy sauce.